Jonathon-RINC/RINC-eManual/docs/en/software/rplus2/manager.md

     ![](/assets/images/sw/rplus2/manager/roboplus_manager2_57.png)

-11. Select an item with RW access property and change its value to test controller.
+11. Select an item with R/W access property and change its value to test controller.
 For below example, select Green LED and change its value from the right table will control green LED on the controller.

     ![](/assets/images/sw/rplus2/manager/roboplus_manager2_58.png)